 This park in Fairfax County was almost an airport, but neighbors fought that plan.
 Today, the park is home to a 4.7-mile flat trail that can be bumpy at times but easily accommodates a stroller.

 Locust Grove Nature Center

 The 1.4-mile trail is jogging stroller-friendly and passes the Cabin John Creek, a meadow and an 80-year-old sycamore tree.
 Watch for butterflies in the summer, box turtles in the early morning and bats in the late afternoon.
-The trail begins and ends at the nature center, which offers Nature Immersion school programs plus events tailored to tots and pre-schoolers.
-Plus, it has indoor exhibits including live animals.
-Did we mention there’s also a playground?
+The trail begins and ends at the nature center (please note: the nature center is currently closed).

 Woodend Nature Sanctuary

-This 40-acre outdoor wonderland is the Audubon Naturalist Society’s headquarters, so in addition to a 1.1-mile trail loop, you and the kiddos can visit Woodend Mansion, designed by the same architect who did the Jefferson Memorial and National Gallery of Art.
+This 40-acre outdoor wonderland is the Audubon Naturalist Society’s headquarters.
+Currently you can only visit the 1.1-mile trail loop, but when historic sites reopen this one is worth a visit; the Woodend Mansion was designed by the same architect who did the Jefferson Memorial and National Gallery of Art.